-6.15.6.3 Module Status Data: MDL664
+6.15.6.3 The module Status Data: MDL664

 The module can be configured to return two words of module status data to the CPU.
-The CPU stores this data in the 32-bit Module Status Data reference area configured for the module.
+The CPU stores this data in the 32-bit The module Status Data reference area configured for the module.